lizagupta29/-weather-forecast-application-using-an-API-using-HTML-CSS-JavaScript-/README.md

 It's a weather forecast application using an API made by HTML, CSS &amp; JavaScript.

-The app is created by [Kumar suman](https://www.linkedin.com/in/kr-suman/) for project Purpose
+The app is created by [liza gupta](https://www.linkedin.com/in/lizagupta2002/) for project Purpose